Manga artist: Relationship to other staff

-While Japan does have a thriving independent comic market for amateur and semi-professional artists, creating manga professionally is rarely a solo effort.
+While Japan does have a independent comic market for amateur and semi-professional artists, creating manga professionally is rarely done alone.
 Manga artists must work with an assortment of others to get their work completed, published, and into the hands of readers.

 Editor

-Most professionally published manga artists work with an editor, who is considered the boss of the manga artist and supervises series production.
-The editor gives advice on the layout and art of the manga, vets the story direction and pace, ensures that deadlines are met, and generally makes sure that the manga stays up to company standards.
+Professional Mangakas usually work along an Editor, who is viewed as the supervisor of the manga artist and supervises series production.
+The editor gives advice on the layout and art of the manga, vets the story direction and pace, ensures that deadlines are met, and makes sure that the manga stays up to company standards.
 Naoki Urasawa compared the relationship between a manga artist and their editor to that of the one between a music producer and a recording artist, specifically citing George Martin's relationship with The Beatles.
 The editor may also function as a brand manager and publicist for a series.
 When a manga is the basis for a media franchise, the editor may also supervise the designs for anime adaptations, and similar products, though this duty may also fall to the manga artist or an agent.
 An example of a manga artist and their editor is Akira Toriyama and Kazuhiko Torishima.

 Writer

 A manga artist may both write and illustrate a series of their own creation, or may work together with an author.
-The manga artist typically has a strong influence on dialog even when paired with a writer, as any conversation must fit within the physical constraints imposed by the art.
+The manga artist typically has a strong influence on dialog even when paired with a writer, as any conversation must fit within the physical constraints of the artwork.
 Takeshi Obata of Death Note, Tetsuo Hara of Fist of the North Star, and Ryoichi Ikegami of Sanctuary are all successful manga artists who have worked with writers through the majority of their careers.